JiHoJang/LiveStreaming/README.md

 # LiveStreaming

-It is project of lecture
+It is project of lecture in SKKU

 I made live streaming, chatting and some parts of backend system.